Skip to guide navigation Skip to guide content

 Text alternatives

-Animations essential for presenting content must be accompanied by static text alternatives
+Essential animations must be accompanied by static alternatives

-Text with still images can also help people who have cognitive difficulties processing animations.
+Text with still images can also help people with neurodivergence to process animations.

-Animations with sound as a crucial component to the content should have synchronised captions and/or a text transcript.
+Animations with sound as a crucial part of the content need synchronised captions and/or a text transcript.
 See the section on audio and video content.

 © Studio 24